EmmanuelMess/EmmanuelMess/README.md

 # Hi!
 I'm Emmanuel
-I study computer science, I am a developer in agrotech, and I work on small projects.
+I study computer science, I am finishing my graduate thesis, and I work on small projects.
 Spanish is my native language, I am fluent in English and I am studying Chinese.
-I code small projects that are time-limited to about a week or two.
+Sometimes I code small projects that are time-limited to about a week or two.

 ## Knowledge
 ### General